 - Open a book (Bible, or other primary source) using the Library or Command box.

 - Click Tools > Lookup > Cited By, or type “cited by” in the Find tools box and press Enter.
 The Cited By tool will open in a new tab or panel.

 As you scroll or navigate your book, Cited By will update to display citations of your current location in that book.

 Note: If Cited By does not follow your active book, click the Cited By panel menu icon and select Follow.

 Cited By Results

-- Collection or Series — Displays results from a specific collection or series of resources.
+- Collection or Series — Displays results from a specific collection or series of books.
 To add a collection or series to your Cited By results, click Add in the upper right of the Cited By panel and select a collection.

 For example: Genesis 1:26 contains foundational truth about the Image of God in humanity.
 The Cited By tool identifies all cross references to this passage in your Collection highlighting valuable information about this topic in your study process.